Ernyoke/ervin-szilagyi-static-site/src/articles/running-serverless-lambdas-with-rust-aws.md

 cargo build --release --target x86_64-unknown-linux-musl
 ```

-This will create a `target` folder in which we will a binary ready to be deployed to AWS.
+This will create a `target` folder in which we will have a binary ready to be deployed to AWS.

 ### What about Windows and MacOS?